truenas/documentation/content/UIReference/ReportingGraphs.md

 - reporting
 ---

-The **Reporting** screen displays graphs of system information for CPU, disk, memory, network, NFS, partition, target, UPS, ZFS and system functions.
+The **Reporting** screen displays graphs of system information for CPU, disk, memory, network, NFS, partition, target, UPS, ZFS, and system functions.

 {{< expand "What does TrueNAS use for reporting?" "v" >}}
 TrueNAS uses [Graphite](https://graphiteapp.org/ "Graphite Homepage") for metric gathering and visualizations.